BrownUniversity/brown-university-react-dates/README.md

 # Brown University React Dates

-A wrapped implementation of Airbnb's [`react-dates`](https://github.com/airbnb/react-dates) for use in React-based applications at Brown University.
+A wrapped implementation of Airbnb's [`react-dates`](https://github.com/airbnb/react-dates) plus some test utils for use in React-based applications at Brown University.

 ---